 Statue of Kulchytsky

 The spoils of war included 300 bags of coffee beans.
 Kulchytsky served his brew to the people of Vienna.
 Viennese felt coffee was too bitter so he filtered the grinds and added milk, sugar and honey which was called Coffee a al Vienna aka Cappucino.
-Legend has it that he opened the first European Coffee called “House Under the Blue Glass”.
+Legend has it that he opened the first European coffee house called “House Under the Blue Glass”.
 He served drinks himself.

 Gas Lamp Restaurant